 Sheila McGlothlin joined the 4Cs leadership team as the Human Resources Director in 2014.
 As a certified Senior Human Resources Professional (SPHR) she brings a wide range of knowledge and expertise to the agency.
 Sheila holds a BS in Business Administration; Finance from CSU, Sacramento and is a graduate of the Human Resources Development and Management certification program from UC Davis.
 She began her HR career in 2005 working in the banking industry, and after relocating to Sonoma County in 2011, she joined the world of non-profits.
 She acknowledges that working with non-profit organizations come with a unique set of challenges.
 “When resources aren’t as plentiful, it challenges you to be a more creative and innovative HR Leader.
 I’m always looking for new ways to engage staff and promote a dynamic company culture.

-As a mother of a preschooler, Sheila understands the importance of early education and loves working for an organization who’s mission is focused on access to quality care and education for children in Sonoma county.
+As a mother, Sheila understands the importance of early education and loves working for an organization who’s mission is focused on access to quality care and education for children in Sonoma county.
 “I have been truly inspired by 4Cs staff who work passionately and have a deep commitment to improving our community through the services we offer.
 Whether working directly with children in the classroom or behind the scenes in an office role, our staff have tremendous heart and truly care about the families and children we serve. ” In her quest for work/life balance, Sheila enjoys exploring the outdoors and hiking the beautiful trails of Northern California.

 Maya joined the 4Cs Leadership team as the Finance Director in 2001.
 She enjoys the particular challenges of non-profit accounting and budgeting, and she especially appreciates the opportunity to work with staff and community partners to meet the mission of 4Cs.
 Maya holds a B.A. from UC Davis.
 She is currently enrolled in the Masters of Public Administration program at Sonoma State, where she is able to further explore her interest in budgeting, policy and politics.
 Maya believes that access and availability to high-quality early education and child care is one of the most importan factors to improving the lives of children and families.
 She is thrilled that the issue of early education has risen to the forefront in our local community and beyond.
 Maya lives in Sebastopol with her husband and two daughters, and greatly appreciates the family-friendly policies of 4Cs, which has allowed her to maintain a work/life balance.
 Maya loves to be outdoors in beautiful Sonoma County, and she especially cherishes spending time with friends and family.